Budibase/website/content/blog/app-building/custom-app-development.md

 For a start, there’s not just *one single* kind of custom build.
 Realistically, there’s a fairly wide spectrum of forms that this could take - from fully novel R&D projects to relatively simple solutions that still require a little bit of personalization.

 Besides this, we’ll encounter a few gray areas relating to *how* we develop custom applications, as we see a little later on.
+It's a little hard to find a one size fits all definition when it comes to custom business apps.

 For example, if your developers coded a new solution from scratch, no one would dispute that that’s a custom build.
 If they fiddled around the edges of an existing application template or altered some open-source solution, you’d be in murkier water.